Monday, August 7, 2023

 What makes me different as a lyricist is my love for words.
 Sure, songwriters will claim the same thing, but not as much as I do.

 I enjoy phrases and words used in movies.
-I pee over properly placed figures of speech.
+I get giddy over properly placed figures of speech.
 I don't care if it is too british or not used in the vernacular; if it sounded great, it will find its way to one of my songs.